TIBCOSoftware/snappydata/docs/programming_guide/spark_jdbc_connector.md

 *	**snappy**</br>An implicit for DataFrameWriter named **snappy** simplifies the bulk writes.
 Therefore a write operation such as **session.write.jdbc()** becomes **session.write.snappy()** with the difference that JDBC URL, driver, and connection properties are auto-configured using session properties if possible.

-Refer the instructions [here](../howto/using_snappydata_for_any_spark_dist.md) to set up the Spark JDBC connector and use SnappyData with any Spark distribution.
+Refer the instructions [here](../howto/using_snappydata_for_any_spark_dist.md) to set up the Spark JDBC connector and to start using SnappyData with any Spark distribution.

 ## Spark JDBC Extension Versus Current Spark APIs